nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 3c.
-The given applicant's name and corresponding phone number combination does not exist.
+The given applicant's name and corresponding phone number combination for an applicant does not exist.

     * 3c1.
 HMHero shows an error message.